 The trail in Mountain View extends south from its connection to the Bay Trail in Shoreline park, past La Avenida trailhead, under Highway 101, past Whisman School and Park, under Middlefield Rd., past Creekside Park, under Hwy 85, over Central Expressway, past Landel's School over Highway 237 past the Yuba Drive trailhead, under El Camino Real, through a large meadow, past an access point at Sleeper Avenue, then over Hwy 85 to where it now ends at the corner of Dale Avenue and Heatherstone Way.
-Cupertino has now added a 0.7 mile section of multi-use trail, made of permeable concrete, that runs north along the creek from McClellan Road, then past the 4-H farm and community gardens in McClellan Ranch nature preserve and ending (for now) at Blackberry Farm recreational park!
+Cupertino’s current and beautiful mile long segment of Stevens Creek Trail follows the creek through open space from McClellan Road north through the McClellan Ranch Preserve, Blackberry Farm Park, and the old Stocklmeir property to Stevens Creek Blvd.
+Along the way, the permeable concrete trail passes by areas of habitat restoration, the 4-H farm and community gardens of McClellan Ranch Preserve.

 The trail runs through tidal marshlands and natural riparian habitats, providing for recreation and educational opportunities.
 The trail is regularly used for bicycling, bird watching, commuting, dog walking, education, hiking, jogging, nature walks, running, scootering, roller and inline skating, skateboarding, striding, and walking.

 For the latest developments, please check our trail

 Stevens Creek is home to a host of native

 California wildlife.
 Raccoons, opossums, quail, hawks, swallows,